 Executive Summary (Statement of Purpose)

 An overview and summary of the plan or financing proposal as a whole.
 This should help a reader understand what is contained in the document.
 Do not expect the reader to sort through the document trying to figure out how it all fits together.
 TELL HER.
 If you are requesting financing, how much do you need and what will it be used for?
 Although this is at the beginning of the document, it should be written LAST, after all of your decisions have been made.
 The remainder of the plan provides the detail.

 Describe your “target market” in detail.
 Where are they?
-How will you cost effectively reach this market?
+How will you cost-effectively reach this market?
 What will it cost to identify a prospect?
 What will it cost to make a sale?
 Can you price this cost into your product or service and still be competitive?
 What sales volumes are required?
-Describe your specific marketing plans, with anticpated costs and results?
+Describe your specific marketing plans, with anticipated costs and results.

 Operations Plan (Organization and Management)

 How will you provide the product or service after the sale?
 Will you have employees?
 Managers?
 What kinds of skills will they need?
 Will they be easy to recruit, select, train, and retain?
 What will they cost?
 Can you price the costs into your product and remain competitive?
 Legal structure?
 Professional advisors?
 Experience of owners and managers?